urielMontenegro1/Cinematic-control-Diferenttial-robot/README.md

 # Cinematic-control-Diferenttial-robot
-this code is  developed for  diferenttial robot, the controller is kinematic controller, the parameter  is the  radio of the wheels and size between the wheels
+This code was developing for adiferenttial robot, the controller is kinematic controller, the parameters are the radio of the wheels and size between the wheels

 Examples with diferenttial robot.